 Then we'll enjoy a Home-Hosted Lunch in a nearby village.
 Here we'll be offered a personal perspective on Cambodian life in an experience that brings you into the home and the lives of a local family.

 Afterwards, we'll visit Angkor Wat (whose name means simply "city temple") and enjoy a rice wine toast as we wait for the sunset, the most opportune moment for seeing this masterpiece of Khmer architecture.
 Angkor Wat is a large pyramid temple, built between 1113 and 1150, surrounded by a great moat 570 feet wide.
 Note the bas-relief carvings throughout the temple, and take a moment to stand in the courtyard of this temple whose towers represent Mount Meru, the center of all physical and spiritual universes and the home to many gods in Hindu and Buddhist mythologies.

-Enjoy a morning at leisure before we check out of our hotel and head to the airport for our flight to Ho Chi Minh City.
+This morning, we travel by remok, a motorized rickshaw (also called a tuk-tuk), to the Royal Gardens.
+From here, we'll have the choice to browse the Cambodian arts and crafts at the Artisans d'Angkor, or return to the hotel.
+Later, we check out of our hotel and head to the airport for our flight to Ho Chi Minh City.
 The afternoon and evening are yours to make your own discoveries.

 We return to the airport this morning for our flight to Los Angeles, making a connection in Taipei.
 Travelers who are flying to San Francisco will enjoy a morning at leisure before their afternoon flight back to the U.S. via Taipei.
 You’ll cross the International Date Line en route, regaining the day you lost at the beginning of your trip.